windsorschmidt/ascii-vt/README.md

 # About

-Clone of Geoff Graham's ASCII video terminal PCB.
+Clone of Geoff Graham's ASCII video terminal.
+KiCad 5.2.